QL_statement ::= select_clause from_clause

 The following topics are addressed here:

-A select query has six clauses: SELECT
+A select query has six clauses: SELECT, FROM, WHERE, GROUP BY,

 optional.
 Here is the high-level BNF syntax of a query language select